CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 ### 1.2 Life cycle

 A number of measures have to be implemented for the electrotechnical cabling, starting with the planning through the implementation to the operation.
 The steps that should be taken and the actions that should be followed in each step are listed below.
-As with the building, it should also be noted here that the possibilities of influence when moving into an existing building are significantly lower, even when securing the wiring, than when constructing a new building.
+As with the building, it should also be noted here that the possibilities of influencing the move into an already existing building are significantly lower, even when securing the wiring, than when constructing a new building.

 ** planning and conception **

 In the planning phase, the foundations are laid for efficient, well-secured cabling.
 For this purpose, a requirements analysis should be carried out within the framework of planning and conception (see INF.3.M4 requirements analysis for the electrotechnical cabling).

-The mechanical and electrical characteristics of the cabling are determined by the choice of cable types to be used (see INF.3.M1 Selection of suitable cable types) and by cable routing and routes and the environmental conditions (see INF.3.M2 Cable Management Planning).
-By selecting suitable cable types and type-specific installation (see INF.3.M3 Professional installation), the electrical installation must be made resistant to environmental hazards (see eg INF.3.M6 overvoltage protection and INF.3.M12 avoidance of electrical damage) ignition sources).
+The mechanical and electrical characteristics of the wiring are determined by the choice of cable types to be used (see INF.3.M1 Selection of suitable cable types) and by cable routing and routes and the environmental conditions (see INF.3.M2 Cable Management Planning).
+By selecting suitable cable types and the type-specific installation (see INF.3.M3 Professional Installation), the electrical installation must be made resistant to environmental hazards (see eg INF.3.M6 overvoltage protection and INF.3.M12 avoidance of electrical damage) ignition sources).
 Whenever possible, care should be taken to ensure that the lines and main and sub-distributions of the building are adequately physically protected against misuse (see INF.3.M14 Material security of electrical wiring and INF.3.M15 Use of cabinet systems) ,

 **Implementation**

-An essential element of fire safety is the correct installation of cable ducts, which can cause considerable risks due to a lack of fire-barrier insulation (see INF.3.M8 fire-barrier of routes).
-When installing the cabling, it is also important to pay attention to detailed and correct documentation, since afterwards it is usually very difficult or even impossible to determine where cables are going and what they are connecting (see INF.3.M9 Documentation and marking of electrotechnical cabling and wiring) INF.3.M10 Neutral documentation in the distributors).
+An essential element of fire safety is the correct installation of cable ducts, which can cause considerable risks due to a lack of fire-barrier insulation (see INF.3.M8 fire-barrier of railways).
+When installing the cabling, it is also important to pay attention to detailed and correct documentation, since afterwards it is usually very difficult or even impossible to determine where cables are going and what they are connecting (see INF.3.M9 Documentation and marking of the electrotechnical cabling and wiring) INF.3.M10 Neutral documentation in the distributors).
 The electrotechnical cabling should undergo an approval process after completion of the installation, which also includes aspects of information security (see INF.3.M5 Acceptance of electrotechnical cabling).

 **Business**

-As a basis for safe and trouble-free operation, the systems and their use must be regularly checked (see INF.3.M11 Control of electrical systems and connections).
+As a basis for safe and trouble-free operation, the systems and their use must be checked regularly (see INF.3.M11 Control of electrical systems and connections).
 When working on routes, it must be ensured that the fire protection officer is involved in planning and execution in good time (see INF.3.M8 Fire isolation of routes).

 ** ** segregation